-Mykhaylo Draganchuk, the Ukrainian farmer, has brought a completely different tone to the table: on 150 pages he is very concise and succinct, so it is safe to say that this is the first professional book on the subject in Hungarian, and it is also the first to be published with Hungarian aspects.
+The Ukrainian farmer is very succinct on 150 pages, so it is safe to say that this is the first professional book on the subject in Hungarian, with Hungarian aspects added.

 We are a group of farmers, experts and researchers committed to the regeneration of arable land in the Carpathian Basin.